jakimiszka/angular_tutorial_drafts/README.md

-# Property binding
+# Event Binding

 form doc:
-- Property binding in Angular helps you set values for properties of HTML elements or directives.
-Use property binding to do things such as toggle button functionality, set paths programmatically, and share values between components.
+- Event binding lets you listen for and respond to user actions such as keystrokes, mouse movements, clicks, and touches.